anahitaafsh/T20/README.md

 ## Overall Concept:
 - An IoT device is based upon maternal health data or users input data through the web app's UI
-- IoT device has sensors that ideally transmit data
+- The IoT device has sensors that ideally transmit data
 - Data is stored
 - Data is processed with AI to create predictions
 - Users login to see their specific predictions or users manually input their data to see results